Fuzzball Documentation

 • env (optional): List of environment variables in KEY=VALUE format that will be set in all job containers

-• mounts (optional): Map of volume names to mount specifications.
-Each mount defines:
+• mounts (optional): Map of absolute volume mount paths to volume names.

 • policy (optional): Default execution policies for all jobs